The Top 7 Soft Skills that Employers Want

 Chances are you’ll have the opportunity to work in a variety of teams throughout your college career.
 Group projects, part-time jobs and student organizations all provide ample chances to see the good, the bad and the ugly of collaboration.
 Regardless of your career path, you’ll be working in teams to accomplish the objectives of your organization, so employers will be evaluating your approach to teamwork.
 Whether you tend to rise to a leadership role or be counted on to accomplish the details that everyone else seems to overlook, your role on a team is important.
 Be prepared to confidently discuss a few examples of times when you’ve worked in a team and used your skills to accomplish a larger goal.

 Using computing tools effectively reaches well beyond conducting intricate internet searches and creating dazzling documents for your class assignments.
 IT savviness means that you can select the proper technology to accomplish any given work-related task and learn new programs efficiently.
 You can demonstrate your technological prowess during your job search by creating an online portfolio to showcase your academic and professional accomplishments.
-Check out the Career Center website for a rundown of several web-based tools available to build an outstanding portfolio.
 Remember to list your technological skills on your resume too.
 To help you determine which skills to list, reference O*Net’s “Hot Technologies” guide to identify technology requirements that frequently appear in job postings.

 In simple terms, “career management” means that you can effectively manage your own career.
 You understand your strengths and how to market them, and you can identify and communicate your professional goals.
 When a professional opportunity presents itself, you can self-advocate to help make that dream a reality.
 Our Arch Ready Professionalism Certificate program provides the perfect opportunity for you to start polishing this life-long skill and equip you with the tools you need to achieve career success.